ZwShen2232/Recommender-System/README.md

 # Recommender-System
-A recommender system design for the course System Development for Marketing in the Master Digital Driven Business program
+This project is done for the course system development for marketing of the Master Digital Driven Business.
+The goal of this project is to make a recommender system for new movie streaming platforms.

-Business question:
+Main Business question:
-- How can we use collaborative filtering to improve the success rate of a movie streaming platform on a crowdfunding website and increase the satisfaction of backers?
+- How can we use collaborative filtering to improve the success rate of a new movie streaming platform and increase the satisfaction of backers?

-Alternative Business question:
-- How can we design a collaborative filtering based recommender system that effectivily recommends products to users based on their preferences, and how can we evaluate its performane?

 Sub-questions:
 - Which collaborative algorithm should be implemented to effectivily recommend products to users based on their preferences?